europeana/keycloak-theme/README.md

 Navigate to Keycloak's welcome page: ```http://localhost:10001```

-Login to the Administration Console using the KEYCLOAK_USER (admin) and KEYCLOAK_PASSWORD (password) credentials.
+Login to the Administration Console using the KEYCLOAK_USER ("admin") and KEYCLOAK_PASSWORD ("password") credentials.

 Create a new Realm (Demo) and go to **Login** tab for the realm.
 Change the Login settings as shown below: